On an example of quiver DT/relative GW correspondence: Introduction

 \subsection{Relation with other works}

-We mention two works which are logically independent of the present paper but which consider some of the same objects from a different point of view. \begin{itemize} \item If $D_1$ is nef, it follows from the main result of \cite{van2017local} that the relative genus zero Gromov-Witten invariants $N_\beta^{Y/D_1}$ are simply related to the absolute genus zero Gromov-Witten invariants with $\beta \cdot D_2$ point insertions of the non-compact 3-fold total space of the line bundle $\cO_Y(-D_1)$. \item For $Y=\PP^2$, $D_1$ a line and $D_2$ a smooth conic not tangent to $D_1$, Reineke and Weist \cite{reineke2018moduli} use the quiver interpretation of $N_\beta^{Y/D_1}$ to derive a recursion relation satisfied by the invariants $N_\beta^{Y/D_1}$.
-In work \cite{fan2018wdvv} of Honglu Fan and Longting Wu, this recursion is derived as a very particular case of a general WDVV formalism for genus zero Gromov-Witten invariants relative to a smooth divisor. \end{itemize}
+We mention briefly two works that are logically independent of the present paper but which consider some of the same objects from a different point of view.

+If $D_1$ is nef, it follows from the main result of \cite{van2017local} that the relative genus zero Gromov-Witten invariants $N_{0,\beta}^{Y/D_1}$ are related to the absolute genus zero Gromov-Witten invariants with $\beta \cdot D_2$ point insertions of the non-compact three-fold total space of the line bundle $\cO_Y(-D_1)$.
+Thus, if $D_1$ is nef, we can view Theorem \ref{main_thm_0} as establishing a relation between absolute genus $0$ Gromov-Witten theory of the three-fold $\cO_Y(-D_1)$ and Donaldson-Thomas invariants of the quiver $Q_\beta^{Y/D_1}$.

+For $Y=\PP^2$, $D_1$ a line and $D_2$ a smooth conic not tangent to $D_1$, \cite{reineke2018moduli} use the quiver interpretation of $N_\beta^{Y/D_1}$ to derive a recursion relation satisfied by the invariants $N_\beta^{Y/D_1}$.
+In work \cite{fan2018wdvv}, this recursion is derived as a very particular case of a general WDVV formalism for genus zero Gromov-Witten invariants relative to a smooth divisor.
+It would be interesting to study, either from the quiver or Gromov-Witten sides, if similar recursion relations exist for the examples presented in Section \ref{section_examples}.